Characterizing Commodity Serverless Computing Platforms: Introduction

 \section{Introduction}

-Serverless computing is an emerging trend in cloud computing, allowing developers to deploy applications on the cloud in the auto-scaling and pay-as-you-go manner~\cite{JonasCoRR2019}\cite{cncfnew}.
-It is predicted that 50\% of global enterprises will employ serverless computing by 2025~\cite{gartner20new}.
-Serverless computing can make developers solely focus on developing their functions, which are small pieces of programs dedicated to a simple task (Function-as-a-Service, FaaS~\cite{JonasCoRR2019}).
-Meanwhile, developers can also directly apply existing proprietary serverless services (Backend-as-a-Service, BaaS~\cite{JonasCoRR2019}) provided by many cloud service vendors, e.g., object storage services provided by AWS S3~\cite{awsnew}.
+Serverless computing is a new paradigm of cloud computing that is gaining traction in a wide range of domains including video processing\cite{ao2018sprocket}, machine learning\cite{carreira2019case}, scientific computing\cite{shankar2020numpywren}, etc. It is predicted that 50\% of global enterprises will employ serverless computing by 2025\cite{gartner20new}.
+With serverless computing, developers can focus on only the application logic composed by dependent functions, which are small pieces of the program dedicated to a simple task, i.e., Function-as-a-Service (\emph{FaaS})\cite{JonasCoRR2019}.
+Therefore, developers can be freed from tedious and error-prone infrastructure management such as load-balancing and auto-scaling.
+Meanwhile, developers can also directly integrate existing proprietary services, i.e., Backend-as-a-Service (\emph{BaaS})\cite{JonasCoRR2019}, provided by cloud vendors like object storage service (Amazon S3)\cite{AWSS3}.
+This new paradigm can reduce the cost as developers pay for only the actual function executions, and bring great benefits for cloud vendors as it allows them to better utilize resources.
+Currently, major cloud vendors have rolled out their serverless computing platforms such as AWS Lambda\cite{awsnew}, Google Cloud Functions\cite{googlenew}, Azure Functions\cite{azurenew}, and Alibaba Cloud Function Compute\cite{alibabanew}.